-sharing of complex media like songs takes place on a network where republication is rampant, thus exacerbating the damages.
-This case, as the other Righthaven cases like it, compels a lower range of damages because of the social function achieved by sharing otherwise stale news stories of trivial economic value and minimal creative content, especially when buttressed by the doctrine of fair use.
-See Las Angeles News Svc. v.
-Reuters Tv Int'l, 149 F.3d 987, 994 (9th Cir.
-1998) (holding that facts are not subject to copyright).
+28 Randazza Legal Group 7001 W Charleston Blva #1043 Las Vegas, NV 89117 (888) 667-1113 damages.
+This case, as the other Righthaven cases like it, compels a lower range of damages because of the social function achieved by sharing otherwise stale news stories of trivial economic value and minimal creative content, especially when buttressed by the all-important doctrine of fair use.
+See Los Angeles News Svc. v.
+Reuters Television Int'l, 149 F.3d 987, 994 (9th Cir.
+1998) (holding that news facts are not subject to copyright).
 Notwithstanding the presumptions permitted in a default, as a public policy matter and a matter of judicial integrity, this Court is obliged to consider the underlying merits of the claim and the propriety of the application of statutory damages to this situation.
 See Joe Hand Promotions, Inc, 2004 U.S. Dist.
 LEXIS 12159, supra.
-Here, Hyatt's use of the Article in this case is arguably a non-infringing fair use, as has been true of other cases before this Court.
+Here Hyatt's use of the Article is arguably a non-infringing fair use, as has been true of other cases before this Court.
 Righthaven LLC v.
+Ctr. for Intercultural Organizing, Case No. 2:10-cv-01322 (D. Nev.
+Mar.
+18, 2011) (ruling from the bench that the non-profit organization's use of an entire LVRJ article was a non-infringing fair use; written opinion forthcoming); Righthaven LLC v.
 Realty One Group, Inc., 38 Med.
 L. Rptr.
 2441 (D. Nev.
-2010) (finding the defendant's use of a LVRJ article to be noninfringing fair use).
+2010) (finding the defendant's use of a LVRJ article to be non-infringing fair use).

-Moreover, a finding that Hyatt was an innocent infringer - entirely appropriate on this record - would limit his damages to only \$200,12 less than 1% of the baseline \$30,000 Righthaven seeks in its Motion (Doc. # 17),13 or even nothing at all14.
-An innocent infringer is entitled to a significant reduction in damages, even below the statutory minimum set forth in 17 U.S.C. § 504(c).
-Pve v.
+Moreover, a finding that Hyatt was an innocent infringer would limit his damages to only \$200,13 and such a finding is entirely appropriate on the existing record, and represents less than 1% of the baseline \$30,000 Righthaven seeks in its Motion (Doc. # 17).14 An innocent infringer is entitled to a significant reduction in damages, even below the statutory minimum set forth in 17 U.S.C. § 504(c).
+Pye v.
 Mitchell, 574 F.2d 476, 481 (9th Cir.
 1978).
 In this case, Hyatt may have believed he had an implied license to share the Article, as there was a link encouraging viewers to e-mail the Article to others on the page where it appeared.
 (Doc. # 1 Exh.
 1.)
 In other cases, this Court has considered the fact that the defendants were not aware of the content at issue's original source, or that they did not have any notice that it was a third party's intellectual property.
 See, e.g., Righthaven LLC v.
-Wilcox, Case No. 2:10-cv-01192, Def.'s Mtn. to Dismiss at 3:3-4:6 (D. Nev. filed Sept.
+Wilcox, Case No. 2:10-cv-01192, Def.'s Mtn. to Dismiss at 3:3-4:6, Doc. # 10 (D. Nev.
+Sept.
 10, 2010) (explaining how content of unknown origin could appear on a defendant's website without his or her action or knowledge).